Colleges by Location

 At Lehigh University, there are many amenities required for a comfortable and safe life on campus.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of Lehigh University.

 All in all, campus life at Lehigh University is rich and vibrant and provides everything most students need.